2h3ph3rd/2h3ph3rd.github.io/docs/ai/2-machine-learning/1-intro-to-ml/index.md

-# ▶️ Introduction
+# Introduction to ML

-Artificial Intelligence (AI) is the simulation of human intelligence processes by machines, especially computer systems.

-These processes include learning (the acquisition of information and rules for using the information), reasoning (using rules to reach approximate or definite conclusions) and self-correction.

-## Machine Learning

-Machine Learning (ML) is a type of AI that provides computers with the ability to learn without being explicitly programmed.

 Machine Learning focuses on the development of computer programs that can change when exposed to new data.

-Machine Learning can be divided into three types:
+Machine Learning can be divided into three main paradigms:

-- Supervised Learning:
+- Supervised Learning
-- Unsupervised Learning: the computer is presented with a set of inputs and the goal is to find patterns in the data.
-- Reinforcement Learning: the computer is programmed to take specific actions in a specific environment and the goal is to maximize some notion of cumulative reward.
+- Unsupervised Learning
+- Reinforcement Learning

-### Supervised Learning
+## Supervised Learning

 In supervised learning the computer is presented with example inputs and their desired outputs and the goal is to learn a general rule that maps inputs to outputs.